Building & Housing Department

 To open for business, you will need to obtain a Business License - Commercial Occupancy Permit.
 All other permits must be finaled out before we issue the Commercial Occupancy Permit.

-Submit your application for the Business License - Commercial Occupancy Permit to the Building Department with the required $100 fee.
+Submit your application for the Business License - Commercial Occupancy Permit to the Building & Housing Department with the required $100 fee.

 Van Aken District: Tenants